Traditional Farm Buildings

 Changes in agriculture such as silage making and the modern requirements for housing and milking cattle have made the field barn largely redundant and the majority are falling into disrepair.

-Which barns should be restored?
+Which barns were restored?

 A 2011 survey undertaken by the Ingleborough Archaeology Group identified and surveyed nearly 400 traditional farm buildings in the Ingleborough area, the majority of which were isolated field barns or barns in a farmstead or village setting.
-From this, 12 field barns of various age, design and condition and mainly in Chapel le Dale and Ribblesdale were prioritised as a small but representative sample of field barns.
+From this, twelve field barns of various age, design and condition and mainly in Chapel le Dale and Ribblesdale were prioritised as a small but representative sample of field barns.

 Based on these surveys the list was further prioritised and discussions held with landowners to identify the key buildings to include in this project.
+So far, nine of the barn restorations have taken place and the last barn is due to be completed by the end of 2019.

 Get in touch